Berat: Landmarks

-The town is known for its historic architecture and scenery and is known as the "Town of a Thousand Windows", due to the many large windows of the old decorated houses overlooking the town.
+The town is known for its historic architecture and scenery and is known as the "Town of One Window Above the Other", due to the many large windows of the old decorated houses overlooking the town.

-It is unclear whether it really means "Thousand" (një mijë) or "One over Another" (një mbi një) windows.
-Indeed, the quarter is built in a very steep place and windows seem to be one over another.
-Similar views can be seen in Melnik, Bulgaria, Gjirokastër in Albania, as well as Catanzaro in Italy, where an Albanian minority once lived.

 The Citadel overlooks the river and the modern city as well as the old Christian quarter across the river.
 It is a well preserved area containing narrow streets, Turkish houses and Orthodox churches.